kyren/piccolo/COMPATIBILITY.md

     setmetatable(t, tm)
     ```

-[^2]: Fixing this would be here https://github.com/kyren/piccolo/blob/master/src/stdlib/base.rs#L104, where instead of erroring, it should return the string "nil", as the only non-presence in Lua afaik _is_ nil.
-LMK if this is just incorrect tho.
 [^0]: Hedging b/c I don't know PUC-Lua like my reverse palm, and there might be differing behaviors if you poke both implementations to death, but that's not what this document is for.

 ## Coroutine